 DBE Certification Cost & Timeline: What to Expect in California (2026)

 DBE certification in California is free.
 There is no application fee, no annual fee, and no renewal fee.
 The California Unified Certification Program (CUCP) does not charge for certification.
-The process takes approximately 90 days from the date a certifying agency receives a complete application.
+By federal rule (49 CFR 26.83), the agency must decide within 90 days of receiving a complete application — a clock no consultant or third party can shorten.
 However, you may incur indirect costs for document preparation, notarization ($10-15), and optional consultant help ($2,000-5,000).
-This guide breaks down exactly what to expect for both costs and timeline.
+Unlike private MBE or WBE certifications — which charge application and annual fees — a federal DBE costs nothing through the CUCP.
+This guide breaks down exactly what to expect on cost, return, and timeline in California.

-Last updated: March 2026.
+Last reviewed June 2026.
 Verify all thresholds and procedures at ucp.dot.ca.gov.

 1. Complete Cost Breakdown